OceanographyforEveryone/OpenCTD/README.md

-Build your own research-quality ocenaographic instrument for a fraction of the cost of commercial alternative and explore the ocean, together.
+Build your own research-quality ocenaographic instrument for a fraction of the cost of commercial alternative.
+Let's explore the ocean, together.

 # OpenCTD: Oceanography for Everyone